DeepuBhasin/Web-Developer-Notes/20 Javascript/_Documentation_JS.md

 ## 📘 Developer Resposibilty

-Write a Good code so every one can read and understand easily
+Write good code so everyone can read and understand easily
 ---
 ## 📘 Operators are functions